banisterious/obsidian-oneirometrics/docs/user/reference/metrics.md

 **Helper text:**

-This metric tracks the degree to which the locations and environments in your dream are recognizable from your waking life.
+Tracks the degree to which the locations and environments in your dream are recognizable from your waking life.

 **Detailed description:**